kayone/node-restify/docs/_api/server.md

 2) An error was returned to `next()`, and the corresponding error events have been fired for that error type

-The signature is for the after event is as follows:
+The signature for the after event is as follows:

 ```js
 function(req, res, route, error) { }